voraczech/voraczech.com/content/travel/baku.md

 - Yanardag — a place with a fire going from the rock, you can take a Bolt there
 - Mud volcanos + Qabala (petroglyphs) = Close to each other, good for a one-day trip

+I recommend using Free Walking Guide for example [this](https://bakufreetour.com/) one.
+They are free, but you should tip them at the end.

 ![](https://miro.medium.com/v2/resize:fit:1400/1*m_jX-02dOCaOkFfoZNXnkA.jpeg)